-- ongoing collection storage facility and equipment improvements, including creating new and upgrading existing collection work areas at the offsite storage, improving collection access and safety
+- ongoing collection storage facility and equipment improvements including creating new and upgrading existing collection work areas and improving collection access and safety

 - continuing collection storage maintenance, ongoing installation of inflatable vehicle enclosures, rehousing of the bark painting collection, and improving dust and pest protection in the collection.